donaldboulton/minimal-mistakes/_products/coffee.md

 ---
 layout: productdetails
 title: Buy a Coffee
-subtitle: Buy me a Coffee
+subtitle: Every morning at 5 AM
 description: A perfect coffee in the morning absolutely makes my day.
 Buy me a small one for a good start or a big one to keep going all day!
 name: Buy me a Coffee
 sku: Coffee
 image: /build/cart/covers/coffee-cover-320.jpg
-images:
-  - /build/cart/covers/coffee-cover-320.jpg
-  - /build/cart/covers/coffee-cover-800.jpg
-  - /build/cart/covers/coffee-cover-1200.jpg
-  - /build/cart/covers/coffee-cover.jpg
-price: 2.50
+price: 2.55
 sizes:
-  - tall
+  - small
-  - grande
+  - medium
-  - venti
+  - large
 styles:
   - name: Black
     color: '#000000'